All Episodes

 Look, I think Bob Mueller was absent without leave.

-Um, and I think he let the prosecutors run the shop, and look what you got.
+And I think he let the prosecutors run the shop.

-Look at those articles of impeachment if you want to call them that.
+Look at those articles of impeachment, if you want to call them that.

-I you know, abuse of power and obstruction of Congress for exercising your constitutional privileges.
+Abuse of power and obstruction of Congress for exercising your constitutional privileges.

 You talk about weak.